 When completing an MPN online at StudentLoans.gov you (student and/or parent) will have the option of completing a "serial" MPN which will provide for disbursements for 10 years, or a "one-year" MPN which will only provide for disbursement until the first anniversary of the date you complete such an MPN.
 Should you choose to complete a "one-year" MPN, or have done so in the past, you will need to complete a new one every year thereafter until which time you no longer wish to receive Federal Direct Loans.

-The final step in the loan application process, after the REQUEST FOR LOAN INCREASE/REVISION/REINSTATEMENT/INCLUSION FOR THE SUMMER 2013 SEMESTER (.pdf) has been processed, and a student and/or parent has accepted a "Offered" loan(s) online (if necessary), through CSU X-press and completed the appropriate MPN and Entrance Counseling, involves the loan processors in the Office of Student Financial Aid completing a review of every loan, to confirm eligibility, and readying that confirmation of eligibility for electronic transmission to Direct Loans.
+The final step in the loan application process, after a student has accepted an "Offered" loan(s) online (if necessary), through CSU X-press, or has submitted the Request for Increase, Decrease and/or Cancellation of Federal Loan(s) and has completed the appropriate MPN and Entrance Counseling, involves the loan processors in the Office of Student Financial Aid completing a review of every loan, to confirm eligibility, and readying that confirmation of eligibility for electronic transmission to Direct Loans.
 Direct Loans refers to this process as loan "Origination".
-We will begin Origination for the Summer 2013 loans in mid-May, 2013.
+We will begin Origination for the Summer 2014 loans in mid-May, 2014.

 There may be instances after you have accepted a loan, either in whole or in part, or declined a loan, that you change your mind.
 In that instance we will be happy to accommodate any request for a "revision".
-It will be necessary for you to submit the REQUEST FOR LOAN INCREASE/REVISION/REINSTATEMENT/INCLUSION FOR THE SUMMER 2013 SEMESTER (.pdf) form in order to have loans revised, cancelled, reinstated, etc.
+It will be necessary for you to submit the Request for Increase, Decrease and/or Cancellation of Federal Loan(s) form in order to have loans revised, cancelled, reinstated, etc.

 In the event that you accept a loan, and it is processed and funded, please be informed that if your grade level changes after the spring, or any, semester (either to the next undergraduate level, such as sophomore to junior, or into a different academic program, such as Certification or Masters) your loan(s) will not be automatically adjusted based on you new status.
 In fact, your loan(s) may be canceled if you should move from undergraduate to graduate status, or Master's to Certification.